 Non-surgical orthopedics has become an extremely popular field of medicine because it can help patients stop pain and recover from a wide variety of injuries without having to rely on medication or invasive procedures.
-At the Institute for Non-Surgical Orthopedics, we combine tried and true techniques with the latest technology to provide our patients with the highest-quality and most personalized care possible.
+At the Institute for Non-Surgical Orthopedics in Fort Lauderdale, FL, we combine tried and true techniques with the latest technology to provide our patients with the highest-quality and most personalized care possible.
 We’re ready to help you feel like yourself again, and to learn more about your options, give us a call today.

 Why Choose the Institute

 You can’t have an effective treatment without first getting a proper diagnosis.
 That’s why our team uses different types of diagnostic imaging, including x-ray, ultrasound imaging, MRI, etc...before recommending care.
 Musculoskeletal ultrasound allows us to see inside a joint while the body is moving, helping us identify the source of the problem more accurately.
 This, in turn, leads to more precise treatment and a better outcome for the patient.

 Holistic medicine involves providing treatment that considers the entire body, not just the area experiencing the problem.
 Our options include osteopathic manipulation and manual therapy, both of which are hands-on treatments that have been shown to offer immediate relief and speed up recovery.
 These methods help a patient improve their comfort and function without having to deal with the side-effects of medication or the expense/risks of surgery, leading to a better quality of life overall.